Exact logic

 Estimated annual cost of poor job costing for a $3M contractor: 3-6% of revenue lost to untracked costs, unbilled change orders, and labor overruns discovered too late to correct

-Let me make this concrete.
-Take our Scottsdale contractor and his $680,000 custom home.
+Let me make this concrete with a worked example.
+Take a $680,000 custom home.

 The original estimate broke down roughly like this: